-Never install a rear-facing child restraint in the front passenger seat.
+• Even with the NISSAN Advanced Air Bag System, never install a rear-facing child restraint in the front passenger seat.
 Supplemental front air bags inflate with great force.
 A rear-facing child restraint could be struck by the supplemental front air bag in a crash and could seriously injure or kill your child.